 Once you have a professional account, the way to win the Buy Box is by creating an impeccable customer experience.
 Amazon is obsessed with customer satisfaction, and you should be too.
 So, what is the Amazon Buy Box formula?
 How can sellers win the Buy Box and stay on top?

-Your chances of winning the Buy Box also depends on whether Amazon thinks you have sufficient inventory to fulfill the order.
+Your chances of winning the Buy Box also depend on whether Amazon thinks you have sufficient inventory to fulfill the order.
 Sounds confusing?
 In a nutshell, if you don’t keep up with demand, your chances of winning the Buy Box take a hit.
 Always keep track of how much inventory you have and regularly check inventory reports.
 This will ensure that you’re never short on inventory.

-FBA (fulfillment-by-Amazon) sellers have an advantage when competing for the Buy Box.
+FBA (fulfillment-by-Amazon) Sellers have an advantage when competing for the Buy Box.
 For FBA sellers, Amazon takes care of the packaging, shipping, and customer service.
 Products sold by FBA sellers also qualify for Prime – ensuring lightning-quick delivery.
 This does not mean that FBM cannot win the Buy Box.
 It is possible, but it is easier with FBA.

 FBA is the smarter choice if you want to win the Buy Box, but in the end, it depends on your business model.